 - Disclosure & Barring Service – must be informed of any concerns about someone in regulated activity who is suspended or expelled from the organisation.

-- Other clubs and other sports organisations – informing other organisations need to be considered according to the principles below in order that they can safeguard children in their care who may be at risk of harm.
+- Other clubs and other sports organisations – the principles of the Seven Golden Rules need to inform decisions about sharing information with other organisations to enable them to safeguard children in their care who may be at risk of harm.

-- Individuals within the organisation – this will be decided on the basis of who needs to know what information in order to keep children safe according to the principles below.
+- Individuals within the organisation – decisions about sharing information with individuals also needs to be based on the Seven Golden Rules guidance to determine who needs to know what information in order to keep children safe.